ncrowther/BotApiGenerator/README.md

 ## Bugs and Limitations

+- The BuildABot.wal may have unitcode characters in that could have been corrupted in the unzip.
+If thats the case, simply open the BuildABot.wal with notepad, extract the ascii text only (after some preamle) and paste into into the RPA Studio.
-Bot must be run without debug.
+- Bot must be run without debug.
 Only String parameters types are supported

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.